Initiatives for Environment

 Hotel Epinard Nasu

 In order to reduce the impact of deforestation on the ecosystem, tree felling was minimized during hotel development.
-In the blueberry farm area scheduled to be opened in 2024, we are working to conserve the forest by planting more blueberries than were cut down.
+In the blueberry farm area, we are working to conserve the forest by planting more blueberries than were cut down.
 Furthermore, hotel provides the activities and nature tours that guests can enjoy in the rich natural forest which is home to insects and small animals.

 Fusaki Beach Resort Hotel & Villas